-- 1. Construction, renovation, or addition to a single dwelling unit, detached secondary suite or duplex dwelling unit. - 2.
-Addition to an existing building or structure that is not visible from a public road way or other public spaces. - 3.
-The replacement or repair of an existing sign providing the sign is not enlarged or moved and is replaced with the same type of sign (i.e., fascia, freestanding, etc). - 4.
-Subdivision of land as defined in the Land Title Act or Strata Property Act, except for intensive residential5. - 5.
-Maintenance and minor modifications to existing landscaping, existing roads, parking areas, paths and trails. - 6.
-Construction of unpaved driveways and walkways not exceeding 4 meters in width. - 7.
-Works conducted by the Regional District or its agents where appropriate measures have been undertaken to satisfy the applicable development permit area guidelines as determined by the Regional District.
+- (i) Construction, renovation, or addition to a single dwelling unit, detached secondary suite orduplex dwelling unit. - (ii) Addition to an existing building or structure that is not visible from a public road way or otherpublic spaces. - (iii) The replacement or repair of an existing sign providing the sign is not enlarged or moved and isreplaced with the same type of sign (i.e., fascia, freestanding, etc). - (iv) Subdivision of land as defined in the Land Title Act or Strata Property Act, except for intensiveresidential. - (v) Maintenance and minor modifications to existing landscaping, existing roads, parking areas, paths and trails. - (vi) Construction of unpaved driveways and walkways not exceeding 4 meters in width. - (vii) Works conducted by the Regional District or its agents where appropriate measures have been undertaken to satisfy the applicable development permit area guidelines as determined by the Regional District.